Dennis Andersson

 Dennis Gustav Martin Andersson (born 3 June 1991) is a former motorcycle speedway rider from Sweden.

 Career

-He rode for the Atlas Wrocław in the Polish Speedway Ekstraliga and continued to ride for the club until the end of the 2012 season.
+Andersson rode for the Atlas Wrocław in the Polish Speedway Ekstraliga and continued to ride for the club until the end of the 2012 season.
 In 2013, he joined Stal Rzeszów for one season before completing a final season in Poland with Polonia Bydgoszcz.
 His British league debut came in 2011 for the Poole Pirates, where he would spend three seasons in total at the club.

 Andersson won the 2010 Under-19 European Champion title.
 He also won the Swedish U-21 Championship on two occasions in 2010 and 2012.